20k/binmat_rules/readme.md

 #### Initiate combat in a lane.
 For a description of combat, see [Combat](#combat)

+An attacker cannot initiate combat with an empty stack

 ### Drawing A Card
 The defender can draw cards from any of the six lane decks.